 If you have further ideas for using Acts of Faith in the classroom, please let us know.
-Email Connie Meyer ([email protected]) with examples of how you have used Acts of Faith in your courses or with new suggestions.
+Email Connie Meyer (c[email protected]) with examples of how you have used Acts of Faith in your courses or with new suggestions.

 Objectives for Students:

 - Understand the role of religious identity in the shaping of Eboo Patel’s personal and leadership development

 - Begin to articulate their own religious, spiritual, and philosophical values and how those values motivate them to serve and act on issues important to them

 This activity utilizes Acts of Faith as spur for students to think deeply about their own religious, spiritual, and philosophical development and how that is reflected in the values they see as most important.
 Courses that focus on autobiographies and first-person narratives will find this activity especially useful.

 When introducing Acts of Faith to students, ask them to pay close attention to the experiences, mentors, and actions that Patel highlights as influencing his Muslim identity.
 As a way to further add context, ask the students to pull out one such religious influence from Patel’s time as a high school student, as a college student, and as young adult.
 Remind students to highlight both what influenced him (the specific incident) and why and how it influenced him (the reason it changed him and the future actions it led him to take).
 Students should prepare these examples before class and be ready to discuss them.
 Have students share their examples in small groups during the class period.